 The Councils must bury or cremate anyone who has died in the Districts, where the relatives are either unwilling or unable to pay, or where no relatives can be found.

 In such cases, the Council will arrange and pay for a simple but respectful funeral and may recover any costs from the estate of the deceased person.

-The Council receives a large number of requests under the Freedom of Information Act 2000 (the FOI Act) where the enquirer seeks information about public health burials.
+The Council receives a large number of requests under the Freedom of Information Act 2000 to find out information about public health burials.

-In order to reduce the amount of time taken dealing with these requests, basic details of all public health burials arranged by this Council since 1 January 2010 will be displayed on the website.
-(In most cases, this list will be updated within seven days from notification of death).
-In practice the Council deals with very few cases where there is no next of kin and where the case is subsequently referred to the Treasury Solicitor.
+In most cases, this list will be updated within seven days from notification of death.
+The Council deals with very few cases where there is no next of kin and where the case is referred to the Treasury Solicitor.

 All deaths have to be registered with the Suffolk Registration and HM Coroners Services.